La Romareda

-Estadio de La Romareda (/es/) is the home stadium of Real Zaragoza, in Zaragoza, Spain.
-It was inaugurated on 8 September 1957, with a game between Real Zaragoza and CA Osasuna (4–3).
-The official capacity is 33,608, with an average attendance of around 20,000 for Real Zaragoza matches.
-Currently, it is the 12th-largest stadium in Spain and the largest in Aragon.
+Estadio de La Romareda (/es/) was a municipally-owned football stadium in Zaragoza, Spain.
+Operated by Real Zaragoza, it was inaugurated on 8 September 1957 with a match against Osasuna, which ended 4–3.
+The stadium's official capacity was 33,608, with average attendances of around 20,000 for Real Zaragoza fixtures.
+It ranked as the 12th-largest stadium in Spain and the largest in Aragon.